-- Help you understand how posts are used on class blog.
+- Help you understand how posts are used on class blogs.

 - Teach you how to publish your first posts.

 Your posts are where you’ll publish your main content such as:

 - information about what’s been happening in class

 - assignment information or learning resources

 They are commonly displayed in reverse-chronological order with the most recent post at the top of the page.

 By default, your home page is your blog post page and this is where you’ll see your new posts published.